-Turn up the EDM to ward off some pesky bloodsucking insects.
+Turn up the Skrillex to ward off some pesky bloodsucking insects.
 And possibly your neighbors.

 Welcome to Brain Junk.
 I’m Trace Kerr and I’m Amy Barton and this is a Brain Storm.